 There are many forms of digital marketing; typically, an organization engages in several forms concurrently, crafting cohesive messaging that’s tailored-made for each channel or campaign.
 Organizations also combine digital marketing strategies into hybrid marketing plans.

-For instance, a digital content marketing campaign might take advantage of SEO practices. and solicit customer feedback on social media channels.
-This is to ensure that its material is relevant and more likely to be viewed.
+For instance, a digital content marketing campaign might take advantage of SEO practices and solicit customer feedback on social media channels.
+This is to help ensure that its material is relevant and more likely to be viewed.

-Search engine optimization is the practice of optimizing webpages to rank as high as possible in a search engine results page (SERP).
-The goal is to increase the quantity and quality of organic (unpaid) traffic to a website from search engines.
+Search engine optimization is a digital strategy in which an organization optimizes webpages to rank as highly as possible in a search engine results page (SERP).
+The goal of an SEO strategy is to increase the quantity and quality of organic (unpaid) traffic to a website from search engines.
 This involves researching keywords specific to a search term and relevant to consumers, and then using techniques involving headings, titles, backlinks and metadata to help the content rank highly.

 Search engine marketing is similar to SEO in that it aims to increase the number of internet users who come across a piece of content when using a search engine.
 However, unlike SEO it is a form of paid advertising.
 Google Ads, which allows organizations to buy search results based on keywords and displays them at the top of a page in a designated advertising module, is a prominent example of SEM.